Walk-In Bathtubs for Seniors: Medical Safety Guide 2026

 Interior seating typically spans 21½ inches with 17-inch height clearance.
 Handheld shower attachments add flexibility while maintaining safety standards.

-Professional installation ensures proper function and safety compliance.
-Many manufacturers back their products with lifetime warranties covering both equipment and installation work.
+Professional installation is essential.
+Many manufacturers offer lifetime warranties covering both the tub and the installation work.

 Conclusion